Family estrangement: Reconciliation

 Reconciliation and resolution of the conflict are possible in some situations.
+Reconciliation is not sought by everyone who is estranged.
+Research on adult children who have initiated estrangement finds that many do not wish to resume contact and may experience pressure to reconcile as unwelcome, particularly where the original harm has not been acknowledged.
 A decision to "live life forward", and to not seek the emotional validation of getting the other parties to agree about what happened in the past, helps some people build a functional, if sometimes more limited, relationship.
 This may involve setting boundaries collaboratively, for example, so that all parties agree that a particularly difficult subject will not be discussed.
 For example, parents and their adult children may set boundaries together about how often they want to communicate or what information should be considered private.

 Triggers for reconciliation include changes in the family situation due to death or divorce, worries about health and death, and developing a clearer perspective about the original situation through the passage of time.